Restraint of Trade

 What is a restraint of trade?

-Employment contracts and partnership agreements often contain clauses that seek to control the behavior of the worker after they have left the employment (or partnership).
+Employment contracts often contain clauses that seek to control the behavior of the worker after they have left the employment.
 These provisions are generally known as restraints of trade.

 The provision will often prevent a departing employee or partner setting up in competition and working for competitors.
 Restraint of Trade clauses are important to businesses that heavily rely on client relationships and where employers are trying to protect their legitimate business interests.

-Our expertise in this area will assist you in ensuring that you make the right decision, whether you are an employer wishing to engage the services of a new employee, or if you are an employee leaving your current position and wishing to ensure you are not in breach of any restraint of trade clauses.
+Turner Freeman can assist you in ensuring that you make the right decision to ensure you are not in breach of any restraint of trade clauses.

 Is the clause reasonable?